paulscherrerinstitute/pylauncher/Readme.md

  1. `style` which enables very flexible customization with [QSS](http://doc.qt.io/qt-4.8/stylesheet-syntax.html) syntax.
  2. `theme` which enables customization using one of the predefined themes.
 How to define a theme is described in section [Write Launcher theme file](#write-launcher-theme-file).

- > Note that currently no themes are defined.
+ _Note:_ There are currently no themes defined.

 If both parameters are defined, both are used but `style` has a higher priority.